alonsobsd/alonsobsd.github.io/howto/freebsd-wazuh-and-keycloak-using-openid.md

 ## Credits

-Keycloak theme on this how-to was a modify version of https://alxrodav.medium.com/keycloak-custom-login-theme-21be10ad3f4
+Keycloak theme on this how-to was a modify of posted version at [Keycloak Custom Login Theme](https://alxrodav.medium.com/keycloak-custom-login-theme-21be10ad3f4)

 ## License
 This project is licensed under the BSD-3-Clause license.